Usage

 master agentx

-ious information to send LLDP frames to all Ethernet interfaces, in-
+various information to send LLDP frames to all Ethernet interfaces,

 The options are as follows: